 Have you been experiencing joint pain?
 Are you avoiding using your hands or feet?

 Arthritis is a form of joint disorder that involves inflammation of one or more joints.
 There are many different forms of arthritis and the most common form, osteoarthritis (degenerative joint disease), is a result of trauma to the joint, infection of the joint, or age.
 Other arthritis forms are rheumatoid arthritis, psoriatic arthritis, and related autoimmune diseases.
 Septic arthritis is caused by joint infection.
+There are also types of arthritis that affect your feet, we recommend to visit a specialized doctor.

 The major complaint by individuals who have arthritis is joint pain.